Cray-HPE/docs-csm/install/redeploy_pit_node.md

         export KUBERNETES_VERSION=x.y.z
         export CEPH_VERSION=x.y.z
         ```

-        Be sure to perform this action so subsequent steps are successful.
+    1. Run the `export` commands listed at the end of the output from the previous step.

-1. Upload the same `data.json` file we used to BSS, our Kubernetes cloud-init DataSource. __If you have made any changes__
+1. <a name="csi-handoff-bss-metadata"></a>Upload the same `data.json` file we used to BSS, our Kubernetes cloud-init DataSource. __If you have made any changes__
    to this file as a result of any customizations or workarounds, use the path to that file instead.
 This step will
    prompt for the root password of the NCNs.

     ```bash
-    pit# csi handoff bss-metadata --data-file /var/www/ephemeral/configs/data.json
+    pit# csi handoff bss-metadata --data-file /var/www/ephemeral/configs/data.json || echo "ERROR: csi handoff bss-metadata failed"
     ```

 1. Ensure the DNS server value is correctly set to point toward Unbound at `10.92.100.225`.